News We Recently Launched AD Migrator and AD Reporter.

 Why do Admins Want to Export AD Group Members to CSV without PowerShell?

-Problems in using PowerShell don’t end if you get the script.
-On the contrary, it is not wrong to say that the real problems begin afterward.
-This is because most PowerShell-oriented solutions are generalized scripts with little to no information about your exact AD environment.
-Not to mention that these scripts often ignore or fail to mention any previous security considerations that the admin should take.
-Like the one where the dsquery commands are not working in the normal Windows machines.
+Not to mention that these scripts often ignore any previous security considerations that admins should take.
+Like the one where the dsquery commands stop working in the normal Windows machines.

-Simply copy-pasting any random scripts of PowerShell to list users in a group is not going to provide you with the intended results.
 Moreover, the even more dangerous scenario is when admins get false positive results.
 Combine this with no direct way of verifying the result.
 Admins may unknowingly submit/use the wrong data.

 Having the script is one thing, but understanding what it does is different.
 If the script does not run and gets the Active Directory group membership report admins have to fix it manually.
-In the worst-case scenario, it may trigger a domain-wide account lockout so admins have to reset and check last password change in Active Directory environment.

 How to Get AD Group Members List Using CMD?